 - Be especially watchful for bicyclists in neighborhoods, around intersections, and along rural roads.

 - Be engaged—don’t drive distracted.

 - When passing by a bicyclist, slow down and check over your shoulder to make sure you have allowed a safe distance before merging back in the lane or making a right-hand turn.

 - Make eye contact with a bicyclist who has stopped at an intersection and yield when appropriate.

 HensonFuerst attorneys have contributed articles to Endurance Magazine, a resource focused on educating, inspiring, and motivating athletes of all levels and abilities.
 For information on cyclist safety, view the following articles:

 Henson Fuerst is Here to Help

 At Henson Fuerst, we want to make sure that all North Carolina motorists arrive at their destination safely.
-For more information about what to do if you’ve been involved in a Bicycle Accident that was not your fault, click here.
+For more information about what to do if you’ve been injured in a bicycle accident that was not your fault, click here.
 If you or a loved one suffered serious injuries while riding your bike due to someone else’s negligence, call Henson Fuerst right away at (919) 781-1107 or fill out a free consultation form online.

 When you call Henson Fuerst, you will speak with one of our dedicated, experienced North Carolina Bike Accident attorneys absolutely FREE.
 We will investigate every detail of your accident at no cost to you, and fight hard to secure the full compensation you deserve.